- Why It's Performed

 What is a sentinel lymph node biopsy?

 Lymph nodes are small, bean-shaped structures that contain cells from the immune system.
 They filter substances that travel through the lymphatic fluid and are connected to lymph vessels.
 Lymph nodes can also contain cancer cells that have spread from the site of the cancer into the lymphatic fluid.
 The sentinel lymph nodes are the first few lymph nodes ("lymph gland") to receive lymphatic drainage from a tumor, meaning that sentinel lymph nodes are the first lymph nodes to which cancer cells would spread.
 It stands sentinel over the tumor, so to speak.
-The biopsy is performed to determine if there are tumor cells in the node.
-If the sentinel lymph node does not contain tumor cells (a negative result), then the cancer has not likely spread to lymph nodes or other organs via the lymphatic system.
+The biopsy is performed to determine if there are cancer cells in the node.
+If the sentinel lymph node does not contain cancer cells (a negative sentinel lymph node biopsy), then the cancer has not likely spread to lymph nodes or other organs via the lymphatic system.

 What is the lymphatic drainage?